SGNL-ai/adapter-template/README.md

 ![Adapter Flow](docs/assets/adapter_flow.png)

 1. A gRPC request which follows the [adapter Protobuf schema](https://github.com/SGNL-ai/adapter-framework/blob/f2cafb0d963b54c350350967906ce59776d720a1/api/adapter/v1/adapter.proto) is sent by the ingestion service to the adapter server.
 For testing, you can use Postman to send a gRPC request instead.
+An example request can be found in the [Local Testing](#4-local-testing) section.

 2. The gRPC request is validated by `config.go` and `validation.go` and sent to `adapter.go`.